Gauging the Schwarzian Action: Introduction

 The Schwarzian derivative\cite{Ovsienko,Osgood1998} has played a role in many areas of theoretical physics.
 For example, it controls the quantum corrections in the semi-classical approximation of quantum systems.
 In recent decades it has appeared in Virasoro algebras\cite{Witten:1987ty,Alekseev:1988ce,Alekseev:2022qrq,Chirco:2024qpx}, black hole physics\cite{Carlip:2022fwh,Lin:2019kpf}, the Sachdev-Ye-Kitaev (SYK) model\cite{PhysRevLett.70.3339,A. Kitaev,Maldacena:2016hyu} and Jackiw-Teitelboim (JT) gravity\cite{T1983,J1985}.
 Moreover, the Schwarzian derivative plays the central role in the proposed correspondence between the SYK model and JT gravity.\cite{Maldacena:2016upp,Turiaci:2024cad} It has been argued to result from the SYK model in the IR limit and to represent the boundary dynamics of JT gravity.

 The utility of the Schwarzian derivative is due in large part to its invariance under the action of $SL(2,\mathbb{R})$ (or more precisely, $PSL(2,\mathbb{R})\,$).
 The group action is global.
-In this article we promote the $SL(2,\mathbb{R})$ target space symmetry to a gauge symmetry and write down the gauge-invariant version of the Schwarzian derivative.\footnote{Certain gauge symmetry extensions of the base (rather than target) manifold have been considered previously, and their relevance for a possible one-dimensional quantum gravity theory has been discussed.\cite{Bouarroudj,Anninos:2021ydw}} Aside from the intrinsic interest in gauging the Schwarzian derivative, it could be relevant in the SYK/JT correspondence.
-Since the Schwarzian derivative has been associated with boundary dynamics in JT gravity, the resulting symmetry at the boundary is restricted to (global) $SL(2,\mathbb{R})$, in contrast to the diffeomorphism symmetry of the bulk.
-The replacement of the boundary action by its gauge invariant analogue would allow for an enhancement of the boundary symmetries.
-The gauging of the $SL(2,\mathbb{R})$ symmetry could also be of interest on the SYK side of the correspondence.\cite{Zhang:2025kty}
+In this article we promote the $SL(2,\mathbb{R})$ target space symmetry to a gauge symmetry and write down the gauge invariant version of the Schwarzian derivative.\footnote{Certain gauge symmetry extensions of the base (rather than target) manifold have been considered previously, and their relevance for a possible one-dimensional quantum gravity theory has been discussed.\cite{Bouarroudj,Anninos:2021ydw}} Aside from the intrinsic interest in gauging the Schwarzian derivative, it is of relevance in the SYK/JT correspondence.
+In the BF formulation of JT gravity, the bulk theory is described in terms gauge fields valued in the $sl(2,\mathbb{R})$ Lie algebra.
+Since the Schwarzian derivative is associated with the boundary dynamics in JT gravity, the resulting symmetry at the boundary is restricted to (global) $SL(2,\mathbb{R})$, in contrast to the local symmetry of the bulk.
+The gauging of the Schwarzian derivative allows for the $SL(2,\mathbb{R})$ symmetry to be implemented locally on the boundary, extending the gauge redundancy and the gauge fields in the bulk to the boundary.\footnote{Other extensions of the boundary dynamics for JT gravity have been considered.\cite{Ozer:2025bpb}} On topologically trivial domains, the boundary gauge field can be completely gauged away, and the theory reduces to the usual Schwarzian description.
+However, when the boundary is $S^1$ the local formulation naturally exposes additional topological sectors labeled by the holonomy of the $SL(2,\mathbb{R})$ connection, which are not present in the original formulation.
+From this perspective, the gauged Schwarzian does not modify the physical content of the boundary theory in the trivial sector.
+Rather, it provides a natural framework for admitting the nontrivial topological sectors at the boundary.
+Upon extending these sectors to the bulk the flatness requirements of the interior are violated.
+This indicates that the curvature is locally sourced.
+Such sources are generally associated with defects, which are of current interest.\cite{Mertens:2019tcm,Lin:2023wac,Turiaci:2024cad} The gauging of the $SL(2,\mathbb{R})$ symmetry could also be of interest on the SYK side of the correspondence.
+(A step in this direction was made in \cite{Zhang:2025kty} with the gauging of $U(1)$.
+Their approach is to gauge internal symmetries in the complex SYK model in contrast to our approach of gauging the geometric $SL(2,\mathbb{R})$ symmetry of boundary reparametrizations.)